Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Mark R. Hunter - Molson Coors Brewing Co.

 Vivien, let me pick that up.
-And obviously been based here in Colorado, we're very familiar with cannabis as it's been legalized here.
+And obviously, being based here in Colorado, we're very familiar with cannabis, as it's been legalized here.
 And clearly this is something that, as the whole legal landscape continues to change, we're actively working to understand.
 We have a team of people working on that.
 We're looking at potential impacts and/or the opportunities associated with and we're developing a range of responses.
 Those will be discussed across our executive team and our boards and there'll be more to follow in due course.
 I don't think we have any statement beyond that to make at this point in time.

 I think the important thing is to make sure we don't get caught in some kind of adrenaline rush.
 We're very thoughtful, very purposed and we're very clear on how we want to respond to both what could be challenges and what also could be opportunities.
 So, more to come in due course.